 - Rediscover the insurgency and capability spikes to accelerate growth.
 The key concepts here are “insurgency on a hand” and a “compass.”
 The goal of the former is to translate your strategy into the language of the front line (biological constraints force you to simplify).
 Your thumb is a statement of your insurgent mission (in customer-focused language), and your fingers represent the three or four spiky capabilities that help you deliver that insurgent mission.
 The goal of the compass is then to translate that simple but powerful insurgent mission into 10 to 12 “nonnegotiables.”
 These are the must-do frontline routines and behaviors that everybody commits to doing every time, every day.
 One CEO argued that this process helps recover the common instincts that defined team behavior in the firm’s early days.

 - Build Engine 2 to challenge industry rules and boundaries.
 The key here is to recognize that sustainable growth demands working through the Engine 1/Engine 2 challenge.
 Engine 1 is your current core business.
-It returns significant capital because you lead and have invested in it for years, but it also faces declining growth rates.
-Engine 2 is your future source of revenue—new businesses with the potential for rapid growth but also characterized by turbulence and lousy short-term economics because you need to invest ahead of revenue.
+It returns significant capital because you lead and have invested in it for years.
+But it may not be future-proof.
+Engine 2 may be your future source of revenue—new businesses with the potential for rapid growth, but also characterized by turbulence and lousy short-term economics because you need to invest ahead of revenue.
+Or it may be where you choose to experiment with a new future-proof business model to better serve your existing core.
 Every company needs to figure out the right organization and investment strategy to manage Engines 1 and 2, but most make one of the following mistakes.
-First, many companies delay major Engine 2 investments until they see a significant reduction in Engine 1 performance.
-This is a problem because the new business takes years to build, which means you have to invest well ahead of actual declines in Engine 1.
+First, many companies delay major Engine 2 investments until they see a significant reduction in Engine 1 performance or their current business model starts to show cracks.
+This is a problem because the new business or business model may take years to build, which means you have to invest well ahead of time.
 The second mistake is postponing the major Engine 1 cost- and complexity-reduction programs that free up the necessary funds for Engine 2.
 Companies do this because they think about strategy based on last year’s revenue and overweight Engine 1’s need for resources.
-The key is to look forward and focus resource allocation where growth is likely to come from over the next decade.
+The key is to look forward and allocate resources to where you expect growth over the next decade.

 - Build learning systems to reconnect with customers and the front line.
 We talk about learning as a core benefit of getting bigger, but the truth is that very few companies actually have world-class learning systems.
 They assume that getting bigger results in experience-curve benefits, but they do nothing to enable this.
-In essence, they are ignoring the one massive competitive advantage of size: superior learning.
+In essence, they’re ignoring the one massive competitive advantage of size: superior learning.
 The best learning system is the Net Promoter System®.
-Learn about it.
+Get acquainted with it.

 - Simplify to fuel growth.
 Leaders should constantly review the resources under their control and try to figure out how to do more for less.
-They should then look to reallocate the resources they don’t need to fund new growth opportunities in or out of their control.
+They should then look for unneeded resources and reallocate them to fund new growth opportunities in or out of their control.
 Of course, leaders rarely do that, because all bureaucratic training teaches you to hold resources in reserve and to measure your worth by the size of your empire.
-To create an owner’s mindset (in which folks see every resource as the firm’s resource and work to apply it to the highest and best use) demands a profound cultural shift.
+To create an owner mindset (in which folks see every resource as the firm’s resource and work to apply it to the highest and best use) demands a profound cultural shift.

 - Create a company of insurgents.
 Companies don’t win through processes or systems alone; they win through the heroics of their people.
-Who you reward and the stories you tell about heroes define the company you want to be.
+Whom you reward and the stories you tell about heroes define the company you want to be.
 Do you regularly reward the folks who do whatever it takes to solve customer issues and who fight against the stupidities of bureaucratic decision making?
 Or do you signal every day that the way to get ahead is to keep your head down and rise through the professional managerial class slowly and carefully by mastering the politics?
-When you start to look deeply into your recruiting and development programs, you will be shocked—you are most likely creating incumbents, not insurgents.
+When you start to look deeply into your recruiting and development programs, you’ll be shocked—you’re most likely creating incumbents, not insurgents.

 The Micro-battles System